Conformal growth rates and spectral geometry on distributional limits of graphs

 \section{Abstract}

 For a unimodular random graph $(G,\rho)$, we consider deformations of its intrinsic path metric by a (random) weighting of its vertices.
 This leads to the notion of the {\em conformal growth exponent of $(G,\rho)$}, which is the best asymptotic degree of volume growth of balls that can be achieved by such a reweighting.
-Under moment conditions on the degree of the root, we show that the conformal growth exponent of a unimodular random graph bounds the almost sure spectral dimension.
-This has interesting consequences: For instance, in a companion paper, we show that distributional limits of finite graphs that are sphere-packable in $\R^d$ have conformal growth exponent at most $d$, and thus the preceding connection to the spectral measure provides $d$-dimensional lower bounds on the heat kernel for such limits.
+Under moment conditions on the degree of the root, we show that the conformal growth exponent of a unimodular random graph bounds its almost sure spectral dimension.
+This has interesting consequences for many low-dimensional models.

-In two dimensions, one obtains more precise information.
-If $(G,\rho)$ has a property we call {\em gauged quadratic conformal growth}, then the following holds: If the degree of the root is uniformly bounded almost surely, then $G$ is almost surely recurrent.
-Since limits of finite $H$-minor-free graphs have gauged quadratic conformal growth, such limits are almost surely recurrent; this affirms a conjecture of Benjamini and Schramm (2001).
-For the special case of planar graphs, this gives a proof of the Benjamini-Schramm Recurrence Theorem that does not proceed via the analysis of circle packings.

-Gurel-Gurevich and Nachmias (2013) resolved a central open problem by showing that the uniform infinite planar triangulation (UIPT) and quadrangulation (UIPQ) are almost surely recurrent.
-They proved that this holds for any distributional limit of planar graphs in which the degree of the root has exponential tails (which is known to hold for UIPT and UIPQ).
+The consequences in dimension two are particularly strong.
+It establishes that models like the uniform infinite planar triangulation (UIPT) and quadrangulation (UIPQ) almost surely have spectral dimension at most two.
+It also establishes a conjecture of Benjamini and Schramm (2001) by extending their Recurrence Theorem from planar graphs to arbitrary families of $H$-minor free graphs.
+More generally, it strengthens the work of Gurel-Gurevich and Nachmias (2013) who established recurrence for distributional limits of planar graphs when the degree of the root has exponential tails.

-We use the gauged quadratic conformal growth property to give a new proof of this result that holds for distributional limits of finite $H$-minor-free graphs.
-Moreover, our arguments yield quantitative bounds on the heat kernel in terms of the degree distribution at the root.
-This also yields a new approach to subdiffusivity of the random walk on UIPT/UIPQ, using only the volume growth profile of balls in the intrinsic metric.
+We further present a general method for proving subdiffusivity of the random walk on a large class of models, including UIPT and UIPQ, using only the volume growth profile of balls in the intrinsic metric.